omartinex/uniminuto/README.md

 If you find this repo useful here's how you can help:

 1. Send a Merge Request with your awesome new features and bug fixes
-2. Wait for a Hug :hug: you deserve it.
+2. Wait for an ice cream :icecream: you deserve it.

 ## Further Reading / Useful Links